Brian Mackenzie provides some nutritional advice on what and what not to eat.

 The butter versus margarine debate continues to rage.
 The best advice is not to eat a lot of either, but to eat a little of both.
 The best oil for cooking is Extra Virgin Olive Oil.
 It is not the cheapest, but a little goes a long way.

 Dairy products are a high source of fat and cholesterol, BUT they do provide us with other beneficial nutrients.
-The best approach is to buy "low fat" versions of milk, cheese, yoghurt etc. as they will provide you with all the nutrients without the fat element.
+The best approach is to buy "low fat" versions of milk, cheese, yoghurt, etc. as they will give you all the nutrients without the fat element.

 It is not necessary to cut meat out of your diet.
 Instead, buy the leaner cuts and trim off any fat.
 It is also recommended to eat oily fish (tuna, mackerel, herrings) at least three times a week as they contain the beneficial Omega 3 oil.

 Finally, whoever said "a little of what you fancy does you good" was probably right - exercise moderation in all things and you cannot go too far wrong.
 It is not what you eat between Christmas and New year that makes the difference but instead what you eat between New Year and Christmas.

 This article first appeared in: